ArtCenter1/omnitrade-terminal/README.md

-# OmniTrade Platform
+# OmniTrade Terminal

-A revolutionary, enterprise-grade AI-powered Crypto trading platform featuring cutting-edge LLM model customization.
-The platform seamlessly integrates blockchain technology to create a thriving ecosystem where community members earn tokens through referrals and valuable code contributions.
+A specialized terminal interface for the OmniTrade platform, providing advanced trading capabilities, real-time market data visualization, and AI-powered trading assistance.
+This terminal serves as the primary interface for traders to interact with the OmniTrade ecosystem.

 ## Key Features